Robin McGrath (1949-)

 McGrath lived in London, Ontario for fifteen years, where she completed a Ph.D. in Canadian Literature, raised three children, and worked as a writer for the London Free Press.
 She progressed to teach at the University of Alberta as an Adjunct Professor with the Department of English, wrote for the Edmonton Journal and became an internationally known Eskimologist while working throughout the Canadian arctic and subarctic.
 She did not approach creative writing until her 40s.
 Returning to St. John’s in 1993, she is an Active member of the St. John’s Jewish community, having converted to Judaism from a Roman Catholic background and is on the executive of the Hebrew Congregation of Newfoundland and Labrador.
 A member of the Board of Directors for the Writers’ Alliance of Newfoundland and Labrador, and a participant on the advisory board of the Newfoundland Quarterly, McGrath writes full time from her two hundred year old restored home in Beachy Cove.
 Her husband, John Joy, is a specialist in admiralty law and aboriginal justice.

 McGrath has published numerous pieces of fiction.
-Her first publication, a collection of short fiction, Trouble and Desire (1996), centers on explorations of love, family relationships and migration to and from the island as the main character moves from childhood to middle age travelling from a resettled island to Mexico.
+Her first publication, a collection of short fiction, Trouble and Desire (1996), centres on explorations of love, family relationships and migration to and from the island as the main character moves from childhood to middle age travelling from a resettled island to Mexico.
 In 1998, her first volume of poetry, Escaped Domestics, was published.
 Broken into four sections on the Newfoundland landscape and folktales, Inuit cultures, Judaism and personal relationships, the collection is built more on stories and snapshots of life, making it, as McGrath believes, folk poetry.
 She followed with Covenant of Salt (2005), a biting and ironic collection that is steeped in oral tradition and modern poetics.

 She also created many innovative pieces of fiction, such as Rejoice in the City: Postcard Poems, an interactive chapbook of seven poems, printed on thick yellow postcards.
 Each poem is specific to the geography of St. John’s and the collection includes suggestion slips where readers can record their responses to the poems and the resulting city sites that they encourage readers to visit.
 The “poems are intended to encourage exploration” and each postcard poem can be mailed to the City of St. John’s, where the responses are archived.
 In 2002, McGrath wrote the play, Mountain of Shoes, depicting the history of a young female Holocaust survivor that moves to Bell Island; she has also written a history of Portugal Cove and Torbay.
 By 2004, Nursery Rhymes a collection of three hundred well known and contemporary rhymes, charms, and riddles was released.
 All of the verses have personal names, communities or phrases that make them unique to the province, while others merge wording from England, Ireland, Scotland or France.